marijnh/Eloquent-JavaScript/18_http.md

 {{index Khasekhemwy, "textarea (HTML tag)", keyboard, "event handling"}}

-As an example, imagine you
-are writing an article about Khasekhemwy but have some trouble spelling his name.
+Imagine you are writing an article about Khasekhemwy but have some trouble spelling his name.
 The following code wires up a `<textarea>` tag with an event handler that, when you press F2, inserts the string "Khasekhemwy" for you.

 ```{lang: "text/html"}